mrmarkfrench/country-select-js/README.md

 **defaultCountry**
 Type: `String` Default: `""`
 Set the default country by it's country code.
-You can also set it to `"auto"`, which will lookup the user's country based on their IP address.
 Otherwise it will just be the first country in the list.

 **onlyCountries**
 Type: `Array` Default: `undefined`